 These challenges reached a crisis point in the great epistemological crisis at the dawn of the twentieth century (see “Modernism and Its Discontents”).
 But then, modernism had been born of crisis, had applied its own methodology to its conclusions and found them doubtful.
 Modernism’s severest critics were its own admirers, but their rational objections to its premises suffered from what might be called “the Clue problem.”
 Remember the board game that had you search for a murderer, a weapon, and a murder scene?
 Players had to base their hunches on incomplete knowledge; the structure of the game allowed multiple rationally warranted hypotheses to apply to the crime.
 Of course, only one could be correct.
 So it was with the empirical cannibals, who found rationalism offered multiple and convincing answers to questions about the true, the good, and the beautiful.
-But these theoretical creations were grounded in too few facts, leaving persons starving for moral clarity to fill in the blanks with their own confirmation bias, a generalized problem until the twentieth century separated scientific thought from common sense, leaving it to the human sciences to play their own game of Clue with their own solutions.
+But these theoretical creations were grounded in too weak a foundation, leaving persons starving for moral clarity to fill in the blanks with their own confirmation bias, a generalized problem until the twentieth century separated scientific thought from common sense, leaving it to the human sciences to play their own game of Clue with their own solutions.
 It is little wonder that the Romantics returned to gnostic revelation to offer greater certainty and that empirical science with its more rigorous procedure would dominate investigations of material reality, but the improvements in its methodology forced a vow of silence on judgments of quality or morality.
 The black hole of a missing moral framework, and particularly of a missing public moral framework, exerted such gravitational force that it radically distorted the entire history of the human sciences (see “The Calamity of the Human Sciences“).
 Modernism’s moral failures produced a second great knowledge crisis that consumed the entire twentieth century (see “The Axioms of Moral Systems”).
 One failing solution with an even less satisfactory resolution produced the great warrant of postmodernism that continues to warp our public discourse (see “Postmodernism Is Its Discontents“).